runtime-data-validation-js/-runtime-data-validation-js.github.io/documents/getting-started.html.md

 } from 'runtime-data-validation';
 ```

 That is, `import` any needed decorator function.
-Then structure your code similarly to the example shown above.